Table of Contents

 Can You Keep Your Financial Aid Amount Consistent?

-If you discover that you’ve been denied financial aid or you’ve received less than what you need, one option is to write an appeal letter.
+If you receive a financial aid offer from a college you’d like to attend but it’s less than what you need, one option is to write an appeal letter.
 Your school may or may not change its decision, but it may be worthwhile to try, especially if you believe you have other information that they didn’t take into account, or if something significant has changed.

 If, for example, one of your parents lost a job recently or someone in the family experienced a medical emergency, then an appeal letter might help.
 Tips that might help you to write a successful one include: